Calculus 1 - Full College Course

 Implicit Differentiation and Derivatives of Exponential Functions

-• The left side can be rewritten as 9 times the derivative of x squared plus 4 times the derivative of y squared, while the right side simplifies to zero.
+• The left side can be rewritten as 9 times the derivative of x squared plus 4 times the derivative of y squared, while the right side is zero.

-• The derivative of x squared with respect to x is 2x, and for the derivative of y squared with respect to x, the chain rule is applied.
+• The derivative of x squared with respect to x is 2x, and for y squared with respect to x, the chain rule is used.

-• The formula for the derivative dy/dx includes both x's and y's, and solving for y in terms of x is optional but unnecessary for this problem.
+• The formula for dy/dx includes both x's and y's, and can be solved without explicitly solving for y in terms of x.

-• Implicit differentiation is highlighted as a convenient method for finding derivatives, especially when solving for y directly is not feasible.
+• Implicit differentiation is a method to find derivatives when solving for y directly is not feasible.

 09:05:24